-C. Active Systemic Juvenile Idiopathic Arthritis (sJIA)
+C. Systemic juvenile idiopathic arthritis (sJIA)

-Authorization of 12 months may be granted for all members (including new members) who are using the requested medication for active sJIA and who achieve or maintain a positive clinical response as evidenced by low disease activity or improvement in signs and symptoms of the condition when there is improvement in any of the following from baseline:
+Authorization of 12 months may be granted for all members 2 years of age or older (including new members) who are using the requested medication for sJIA and who achieve or maintain a positive clinical response as evidenced by low disease activity or improvement in signs and symptoms of the condition when there is improvement in any of the following from baseline:

 - 1. Number of joints with active arthritis (e.g., swelling, pain, limitation of motion) - 2.
 Number of joints with limitation of movement - 3.
 Functional ability - 4.
-Systemic symptoms (e.g., fevers, evanescent skin rashes)
+Systemic features (e.g., fever, evanescent rash, lymphadenopathy, hepatomegaly, splenomegaly, serositis)

-D. Giant Cell Arteritis (GCA)
+D. Giant cell arteritis (GCA)

-Authorization of 12 months may be granted for all members (including new members) who are using the requested medication for GCA and who achieve or maintain a positive clinical response as evidenced by low disease activity or improvement in signs and symptoms of the condition when there is improvement in any of the following from baseline:
+Authorization of 12 months may be granted for all adult members (including new members) who are using the requested medication for GCA and who achieve or maintain a positive clinical response as evidenced by low disease activity or improvement in signs and symptoms of the condition when there is improvement in any of the following from baseline: